The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Is the Annapurna Sanctuary Trek difficult?

-How many days does it take to complete Annapurna Sanctuary Trek?
+How many days do you need for the Annapurna Sanctuary Trek?

 Will we reach Machhapuchhre Base Camp during our Annapurna Sanctuary trek?